curl/everything-curl/ftp/cmds.md

     curl -Q -NOOP ftp://example.com/file

-The third "position in time" that curl offers to send the commands, is after curl has changed the working directory, just **before the commands** that kick off the transfer are sent.
+curl also offers to send commands after it changes the working directory, just **before the commands** that kick off the transfer are sent.
 To send command then, prefix the command with a '+' (plus).

 ## A series of commands